mjstahl/lavascript/README.md

-# LavaScript
-LavaScript is Literate JavaScript.
+# LavaScript is Literate JavaScript.

 ## Installation